DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 }
 ```

-Again, this class implements the `Notifier` and it's `send` method.
+Again, this class implements the `Notifier` and its `send` method.
 The `EmailNotifier` and `TextNotifier` go about the actual details of sending an message differently.
-Notice the `EmailNotifier` must format it's message (details omitted) and gather the necessary email addresses.
+Notice the `EmailNotifier` must format its message (details omitted) and gather the necessary email addresses.
-Whereas the `TextNotifier` had to do additional verification to our user before sending.
+Whereas the `TextNotifier` had to do additional verification of our user before sending.

 Now, why do we want this?
 We can see why this interface is useful by looking at how you, a developer, might leverage this.